emersonsir/linux_tools/README.md

 ## jgrep
 jgrep is a 'grep' like program with java regex flavor, targeted for advanced daily regex use

+### quick start

+Suggest to add the following alias into ~/.bashrc (suppose the jar file is put at ~/.bin/)

+    alias jgrep='java -jar ~/.bin/jgrep.jar'

+Then you can call it via a convenient command:

 ```
 Usage: jgrep [OPTION]...
 PATTERN [FILE]...
 Search for PATTERN in each FILE or standard input.